clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Kernel Modules
 ##############
-Kernel modules are additional pieces of software capable of interacting with the kernel to add functionality, such as a hardware driver.
+Kernel modules are additional pieces of software capable of being inserted into the Linux kernel to add functionality, such as a hardware driver.
 Kernel modules may already be part of the Linux source tree (in-tree) or may come from an external source, such as a directly from vendor (out-of-tree).

 In many cases kernel modules are already available through |CL|.
 In other cases, a kernel module may not exist but can be requested to be enabled in the |CL| kernel.
-Finally, a situation may call for manually building and loading out-of-tree kernels.
+Finally, a situation may call for manually building and loading out-of-tree kernel modules.

 .. contents:: :local:
    :depth: 2